buarki/snapmath/README.md

 ```

 The REST API will be available at localhost:8501, and you can easily call this API using the [provided client using Jupyter Notebook](./machine-learning/tensorflow-serving-client.ipynb).

+## Next steps
+For now I see two interesting points to inspect:
+- Check if is it possible to run this model using [Tensor Flow JS](https://github.com/tensorflow/tfjs) (considering the image processing step of converting to grayscale, resizing, normalizing...);
+- Check if is it possible to run this model using Go;

 ## Contribution